JackPotat0/jackpotat0.github.io/docs/game.md

 - Star Ocean: First Departure (PSP) (combat is too barebones, lack of real control, yeah Sakuraba I just don't like you that much)

 ### **NEXT UP/ONGOING**
-- I am Setsuna
-First Impressions: No you cannot just remake Lunar+Chrono Trigger without something fresh.
-At least have some modern QoL like auto text scroll and faster walking speed.
-So far the premise lacks a strong basis and feels pretty flat overall, if you put it with something similar like FFX.
-Cardboard cutout characters with minimal arc does not really help too.
-The OST is gorgeous, in or outside the game, but the engineering is not really as good.
-Momentum system is a decent twist to the CT base system.

 ### **INTERESTED IN**
 - Radiant Historia